 Lockheed Martin’s LM-100J (Model 382J) is a derivative of a C-130J-30 Super Hercules, which is currently the airlifter of choice with 16 nations throughout the world.
 Through select design changes, the LM-100J will perform as a civil multi-purpose air freighter capable of rapid and efficient transport of cargo.

 Through select design changes, the LM-100J performs as a civil multi-purpose air freighter capable of rapid and efficient transport of cargo.
 The LM-100J is an efficient and ideal airlift solution when delivering bulk and oversize cargo particularly to austere locations worldwide.
-The LM-100J incorporates technological developments and improvements over the existing L-100s at a competitive price that results from years of C-130J operational experience, including more than 1 million fleetwide flight hours.
-The result of this experience and advancement translates to an aircraft that will deliver reliable service in a flexible airframe for decades to come.
+The LM-100J incorporates technological developments and improvements over the existing L-100s at a competitive price that results from years of C-130J operational experience, including more than 1.2 million fleetwide flight hours.
+The result of this experience and advancement translates to an aircraft that delivers reliable service in a versatile airframe for decades to come.

 As it is based on the operational C-130J, the civil variant LM-100J can operate from short, unprepared airfields without ground support equipment.
 It requires minimal material handling equipment and enables rapid onload and offload at truck-bed height.
 Growth provisions built into the LM-100J will enable it to support a variety of future missions including aerial spray, aerial firefighting and delivery, medevac/air ambulance, humanitarian aid and VIP transport.